 At university you will need to complete a number of written assessments for each of your subjects.
 These all come with a 'due date', which can make the submission of your work seem like an event.
 However, the completion of good academic writing, which meets the expectations of your lecturers, is a process.

-Good academic writing is well-structured, logical and cohesive, supported by evidence and properly referenced, while also fulfilling the specific subject content requirements of each individual assignment.
+Good academic writing is well-structured, logical and cohesive, supported by evidence and properly referenced, while also fulfilling the specific subject content requirements of each individual assessment.

 What you will learn

 Strategies for undertaking assignment writing as a ‘process’ with several planned steps.

 how to plan and structure your writing